 - If you are required to take the TSI Assessment, please submit the Pre-Assessment Activity (PAA) online and study the test preparation resources prior to taking the assessment.

 - Meet the Meningitis Requirement and submit proof to the Office of Enrollment Services.

 - The form must indicate the college classes that you need to take and be signed by the student, parent, and high school counselor or designee.

 5. Register for Classes

 - Students must visit the Dual Credit office in person to register.
 Dual Credit students do not have access to web/phone registration.

 - Students, who come to register and want to take a class other than reserved dual credit sections, will need to have in mind the day and time of the classes they desire.
 To speed up the registration process, you can view a list of available courses by searching our Course Finder.
 Here you can access specific CRNs (Course Reference Numbers) associated with classes.
 Bring the five-digit CRN numbers with you when you come to register.

 6. Pay for Classes

-- Once a student has been registered, they will be given the 70% fee waiver to be taken to the Business Office.
+- Once a student has been registered, they will be given the 75% fee waiver if applicable to be taken to the Business Office.
 The remaining balance is due immediately to avoid being dropped from classes.
 Payment plans are available.

 - Financial Aid - If you're in high school and enroll in dual credit classes, you may apply for a TPEG to cover your share of the tuition and fees.
 You must complete the TASFA or a paper version of the FAFSA and submit income documents along with your TPEG dual credit application at one of our campus Financial Aid Offices